sktime/pytorch-forecasting/docs/source/developer_guide.rst

 ===============

 This guide is for people who want to **develop** ``pytorch-forecasting``, meaning contributing code rather than just using the library.
-It covers both **v1** (stable, still maintained) and **v2** (the active redesign), and is organised around the architecture and the v1 → v2 transition, since that is where most current contribution happens.
+It is written for the **v2** API: v2 is where all new development happens, and new estimators should be contributed there. **v1 is in maintenance mode** and receives bug fixes only; see :doc:`api` for the v1 reference and :doc:`migration_v1_to_v2` for moving off it.

 ``pytorch-forecasting`` is part of the `sktime <https://www.sktime.net>`_ ecosystem.
 Project-wide conventions that are not specific to this package